 - Statutory requirements regarding health and safety

-Benefits of a false ceiling for office and home in Singapore
+Benefits of a false ceiling for home and office

 An office ceiling or house ceiling suspended below the structural ceiling provides many benefits, as well as being an attractive feature of a home or business space.
 These advantages include:

 - Extensive range of choice.
 Unlike the suspended ceilings of yesteryear, modern dropped ceilings come in a broad variety of materials and colours that can enhance the décor of any room.

 - Easy installation of lighting.
 A false ceiling makes it easy to put in lighting systems and can also reduce the amount of illumination needed.

 - Eco friendliness.
 Greater energy efficiency is achieved when you have a home false ceiling or dropped office ceiling.
 It lowers the height of the room, resulting in less energy output being needed for heating or cooling.